Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/control/_common/index.rst

    .. rubric:: Notes

-   This contoller can be used, e.g., as a speed controller.
+   This controller can be used, e.g., as a speed controller.
 In this case, `y` corresponds to the rotor angular speed `w_M` and `u` to the torque reference `tau_M_ref`.